datamonsterr/vdt-miniprj-fe/README.md

+# Description
+This web component is used to embed into other web apps.
+Other developer will place a button to navigate to our views (we will provide the button too with customizable style but our functionalities).
+We have a view for constructing database, it's like no-code drag and drop UI for building database.
+We can create table drag to add columns to it then define the data types.
+This will support SQL based database only so we use datatypes related to SQL.
+The app required SSO through google so we use Clerk for that and it's already setup but the view is not done yet.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.